tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 There have been a number of efforts to resolve these problems over the years:

 -   **extrafont**: Developed by Winston Chang, [extrafont](https://github.com/wch/extrafont) sought to mainly improve the situation for the [`pdf()`](https://rdrr.io/r/grDevices/pdf.html) device which generally only had access to the postscript fonts that comes with R. The package allows the [`pdf()`](https://rdrr.io/r/grDevices/pdf.html) device to get access to TrueType fonts installed on the computer, as well as provide means for embedding the font into the PDF so that it can be opened on systems where the font is not installed.
-(It also provides the capabilities to to the Windows [`png()`](https://rdrr.io/r/grDevices/png.html) device).
+(It also provides the capabilities to the Windows [`png()`](https://rdrr.io/r/grDevices/png.html) device).

 -   **sysfonts** and **showtext**.
-These packages are developed by Yixuan Qiu and provide support for system fonts to all graphics devices, by hijacking the [`text()`](https://rdrr.io/r/graphics/text.html) method of the graphics device to text text as polygons or raster images.
-This guarantees your plots will look the same on every device, but it doesn't do advanced text shaping, so there's no support for ligatures or font substituion.
+These packages are developed by Yixuan Qiu and provide support for system fonts to all graphics devices, by hijacking the [`text()`](https://rdrr.io/r/graphics/text.html) method of the graphics device to treat text as polygons or raster images.
+This guarantees your plots will look the same on every device, but it doesn't do advanced text shaping, so there's no support for ligatures or font substitution.
 Additionally, it produces large files with inaccessible text when used to produce pdf and svg outputs.

 -   **systemfonts** and **textshaping**.
 These packages are developed by me to provide a soup-to-nuts solution to text rendering for graphics devices. [systemfonts](https://systemfonts.r-lib.org) provides access to fonts installed on the system along with font fallback mechanisms, registration of non-system fonts, reading of font files etc. [textshaping](https://github.com/r-lib/textshaping) builds on top of systemfonts and provides a fully modern engine for shaping text.
 The functionality is exposed both at the R level and at the C level, so that graphics devices can directly access to font lookup and shaping.